Find Grad Schools

 24 Yearly Graduations

 Tarleton State University is the 6th most popular school in the nation for students seeking a master's degree in clinical laboratory science.
 Each year, around 14,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,416 per year, while in-state graduate students, on average, pay $4,356 per year.
-During the 2020-2021 academic year, 24 people received their master's degree in clinical laboratory science from Tarleton.
-About 67% of this group were women, and 58% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 24 people received their master's degree in clinical laboratory science from Tarleton.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #7